Milton station (MBTA): Streetcar station

 Conversion of the section between Ashmont and Mattapan to an interurban-style streetcar line by the Boston Elevated Railway began in 1926.
 The former Milton station building was demolished in May 1929.
 The segment of the Ashmont–Mattapan High Speed Line from Ashmont to Milton was opened on August 26, 1929.
 Milton was the terminus of the streetcar line until the remaining segment to Mattapan opened on December 21, 1929.
 The MTA began charging for parking at its stations, including Milton, on November 2, 1953.

 On March 18, 1968, the Neponset River flooded the line at Milton station after a 7 inch rainfall.
 Restoration work began at 6:00 am on March 21 as the waters receded; service was resumed by 4:30 pm.
-The station again flooded on February 18, 2025.
-In June 2006, Milton station was closed for 18 months while the MBTA renovated stations on the Mattapan Line.
-Streetcar service was replaced by shuttle buses, and resumed in December 2007.
+The station flooded again on February 18, 2025.